meginwinnipeg/workshops/content/classes/GEOG2200/content/integrate.md

 4. **Save** your map by clicking the  **Save As** option left of the map.
 Your map is now saved to your personal content area.
 ![AGOL workspace](img/integrate/step3e.PNG)<br>

-5. We will now move over to the **Analysis** section to make more maps.
+5. We will now move over to the **Analysis** section to make some maps.